yoavweiss/Responsive-Image-Container/container.md

 ### FTYP - File type box
 Standard and common to all ISO media files
 Its value defines the file type.
-For the Responsive Image container the value must be "RIC "
+For the Responsive Image container the value must be "RIC ".
+Note the space (0x20) at the end.

 ### ILOT - Image Layer Offset Table

-This box will let the decoder know which image resolutions are available and which offsets these resolutions *end* with The goal is that the decoder can then safely fetch only the bytes needed to display the resolution it needs
+This box will let the decoder know which image resolutions are available and which offsets these resolutions *end* with.
+The goal is that the decoder can then safely fetch only the bytes needed to display the resolution it needs.
+An image must contains either an ILOT box or an ILXT box (described below)

 Internal Fields:
 * 2 bytes - image width of the corresponding layer